-Let’s continue with the TED talk today.
-For a while now, I have been meaning to sit down and listen to this talk from social psychologist Paul Piff – Does money make you mean?
+Let’s watch a TED talk today.
+Have you watched this talk from social psychologist Paul Piff – Does money make you mean?
 Their research team conducted various experiments to see how wealthy people behave.
-I’m interested in the topic because I’m very curious about the role of luck in life.
+I’m very curious about the role of luck in life.
 Let’s see what they did in the Monopoly experiment.

 Winning in Monopoly

 I’m sure everyone played Monopoly at least a few times when they were young.
-It’s one of the most well known board games in the world and even I played the game as a kid in Thailand.
+It’s one of the most well-known board games in the world.
+Even I played the game as a kid in Thailand.
 I never liked Monopoly much, though.
 Someone always cheated and the game would finish with a fight.
 I also remember the game taking way too long and I’d lose interest after a while.
-I guess being rich didn’t attract me even as a kid.
+In contrast, RB40Jr (our son) loves Monopoly.

 Paul Piff ran a very interesting Monopoly study with hundreds of people at UC Berkley.
 First, they determine a “rich” and a “poor” player with a coin toss before starting the game.
-The “rich” player got more money initially, rolled more dice, and received double $$ as they pass GO.
+The “rich” player had more starting money, rolled more dice, and received double $$ as they pass GO.
 The game was rigged so the “rich” player can’t lose.

 Wow, that’s an interesting result.
 As a successful early retiree, I feel like I’m doing very well in the game of life.
-I attributed this to hard work, perseverance, entrepreneurial spirit, the ability to try something new, and A LOT of luck.
-I know I’m extremely lucky that I have a supportive family and a good education.
+I attributed this to hard work, perseverance, entrepreneurial spirit, and the ability to try something new.
+I didn’t think luck has anything to do with it until recently.
+Now, I realize luck is a huge factor.
+I’m extremely lucky that I have a supportive family and a good education.
 I also feel incredibly lucky that I live in the good old U.S. of A. Unlike many of our readers, I wasn’t born here.
 My parents immigrated to the US when I was 12 and that made a huge difference in our lives.

 Start with a good hand